 I love a good wreath for any part of my decor.
 I really wasn’t a wreath person until we moved here.
 But we have so many doors and windows and a beautiful fireplace that was just calling for wreaths to be hung.
 But I am kinda picky when it comes to my wreaths.
 I like them to look authentic and real.
 And it seems a lot of the ones you find in the stores look cheap or the flowers are falling off.
 So what’s a wreath loving girl to do?
-Head on over the craft store and buy a couple items to make my own!
+Head on over the craft store and buy a couple of items to make my own DIY summer wreath!

 This wreath was so easy and quick and anyone could make it, I promise.